 The first Parents’ Day was celebrated in South Korea in 1973.
 Unlike National Parents’ Day in the U.S., which was celebrated every fourth Sunday of July, the date of celebration for Parents’ Day in South Korea falls on May 8th.
 Parents’ Day is not a public holiday, but it is widely celebrated.
 Initially, the entire week was designated as a week for respecting the elderly.

 However, since 1997, October has been dedicated as the month for the elderly.
 Now, May is known more as a month of the family as, in addition to Parents’ Day, Children’s Day is also celebrated during the start of the month.

 Mother’s Day in Korea

-Korean people used to celebrate Mother’s Day since the 1930s.
+Korean people have used to celebrate Mother’s Day since the 1930s.
 Eventually, May 8th was officially designated as the day for the annual Mother’s Day celebration in Korea in 1956.
-This went on until 1973, when Parents’ Day replaced Mothers’ Day.
+This went on until 1973 when Parents’ Day replaced Mothers’ Day.